JingRachaelZhu/CrackLeetcode/Array/80. Remove Duplicates from Sorted Array II/README.md

 ## Ideas
 **idea 1**
-`iteration` (reassign)
+`iteration` (reassign)(compare & mark)
 It is similiar to [26.
-Remove Duplicates from Sorted Array](https://github.com/JingRachaelZhu/CrackLeetcode/tree/JingRachaelZhu-patch-1/Array/26.%20Remove%20Duplicates%20from%20Sorted%20Array) with the num of dups is 2.So when the num of dups is lees than 2, keep the value ,which is the same as when the comparing values are different.
+Remove Duplicates from Sorted Array](https://github.com/JingRachaelZhu/CrackLeetcode/tree/JingRachaelZhu-patch-1/Array/26.%20Remove%20Duplicates%20from%20Sorted%20Array) with the num of dups is 2.So when the num of dups is lees than 2, keep the value ,which is the same as when the comparing two adjacent values are different.

 **NOTICE**
 * **Edge case**: when `nums` is None,return 0